Bures geodesics and quantum metrology: Main results

 Although these results are not the most original contribution of the paper, they form the starting point of the subsequent analysis.
 The method to determine the Bures geodesics is similar, albeit technically more involved, to textbook derivations of the Fubini-Study geodesics on the complex projective space ${\mathbf{CP}}^n$ (manifold of pure quantum states) \cite{Gallot_book}.
 It relies on the notion of Riemannian submersions.
-The main observation is that the manifold of (mixed) quantum states can be viewed as the projection of a pure state manifold on an enlarged Hilbert space $\Hh \otimes \Hh_\AAA$ describing the system coupled to an ancilla $\AAA$, where the projection is the partial trace over the ancilla and $\dim \Hh_\AAA \geq n$.
-The set of all purifications $\ket{\Psi} \in \Hh \otimes \Hh_\AAA$ of $\rho$ projecting out to the same density matrix $\rho$ forms an orbit under the action of local unitaries on the ancilla.
+The main observation is that the manifold of (mixed) quantum states can be viewed as the projection of { the manifold of pure states from an enlarged Hilbert space $\Hh \otimes \Hh_\AAA$ (purifications), where $\Hh_\AAA$ is an ancilla Hilbert space and the projection is the partial trace over the ancilla.} The set of all purifications $\ket{\Psi} \in \Hh \otimes \Hh_\AAA$ of $\rho$ projecting out to the same density matrix $\rho$ forms an orbit under the action of local unitaries on the ancilla.
 As noted by Uhlmann~\cite{Uhlmann76,Uhlmann86}, the Bures distance between $\rho$ and $\sigma$ is the norm distance between the corresponding orbits, that is, $d_{\rm Bures} ( \rho,\sigma) = \min \|\ket{\Psi}-\ket{\Phi}\|$ where the minimum is over all purifications $\ket{\Psi}$ and $\ket{\Phi}$ on the orbits of $\rho$ and $\sigma$, respectively.
 For such a distance, the geodesics $\gamma_\geo(\tau)$ joining $\rho$ and $\sigma$ are obtained by projecting onto $\states$ geodesics on the purification manifold having horizontal tangent vectors, as illustrated in Fig.~\ref{fig-geodesics_Riemannian_submersion}.
 The latter geodesics are easy to determine since the metric on this manifold is the euclidean metric (given by the scalar product) restricted to a unit hypersphere (since purifications are normalized vectors).
 More details on Riemannian submersions are given in Sec.~\ref{sec-preliminaries} below.